infinitered/ignite/docs/Components-Screen.md

 ### `ScrollViewProps`

-The `ScrollViewProps` prop is a `ScrollViewProps` object that is passed to the React Native [`ScrollView`](https://facebook.github.io/react-native/docs/scrollview.html) component.
+The `ScrollViewProps` prop is an object that is passed as props to the React Native [`ScrollView`](https://facebook.github.io/react-native/docs/scrollview.html) component.
 This only applies for the `scroll` preset.

 ```tsx
 <Screen preset="scroll" ScrollViewProps={{ contentContainerStyle: { padding: 10 } }}>